-This 343 mile route takes you on two separate loops, starting about 50 miles southeast of San Antonio.
-The two loops intersect in Victoria.
-From Victoria, you can travel southeast to Port Lavaca and stop to enjoy the views Matagorda Bay has to offer.
-This route is mostly smooth highway riding, offering riders a chance to embark on a relaxing ride through South Texas.
+The 343-mile route, starting 50 miles southeast of San Antonio, takes you on two separate loops intersecting in Victoria.
+From Victoria, you can travel southeast to Port Lavaca and stop to enjoy the views of Matagorda Bay.
+This route provides mostly smooth highway riding and a chance to embark on a relaxing ride through South Texas.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).